 Be prepared to use battery power.
 The library has limited electrical outlets.
 Do not plug into an outlet where you block the aisles, exits or access to materials.
 Do not unplug other equipment.

-Is the information on my wireless device safe while I am connected?
+Is the information on my device safe while I am connected?

-Wireless connections are not secure; use caution when transmitting information.
-The library is not responsible for damage to software, hardware or files on equipment connected to the wireless network.
+Wi-fi connections are not secure; use caution when transmitting information.
+The library is not responsible for damage to software, hardware or files on equipment connected to the wi-fi network.

 Please keep your electronic devices, and all of your personal belongings, with you at all times.